 Sophie was appointed to the Board in January 2023.
 Sophie is a Solicitor and Director with law firm JCP Solicitors based in their Swansea office where she jointly heads up their Commercial Litigation team.
 She specialises in commercial litigation with a specific emphasis on debt recovery and professional negligence.
 She advises organisations, including banks and building societies on all aspects of commercial litigation.
-Sophie is a member of the Risk, Remuneration and Nominations Committees.
+Sophie is a member of the Risk Committee and Chairs the Remuneration and Nominations Committees.